 When I was a kid, I lived for a time in Georgetown, Colorado, a quaint mountain town.
 And one of my favorite places to eat was the historic Happy Cooker.
 Way back when it wasn’t called “historic” though.
 It hadn’t been around long enough.
 But then, neither had I, lol!
 My favorite dish was their Creamed Chipped Beef & Artichokes, which they napped over their savory waffles.
 It’s no longer on the menu, but this is my approximation of it.

 The dish is lovely.
 There’s the salty, chewy dried beef and the bright artichokes all swimming in a winey Parmesan cream sauce.
 It’s fabulous and still a little old school, and just as good over biscuits as it is over waffles.
-As a matter of fact, most of the time I just serve it over biscuits.
-Sometimes I even make my homemade Classic Biscuits (they’re a “mile-high” so they’re appropriate for a Colorado dish) but other times I just pick up a tube from the store like I did today.
+As a matter of fact, most of the time I serve it over biscuits.
+Sometimes I even make my homemade Classic Biscuits (they’re a “mile-high” so they’re appropriate for a Colorado dish) but now and then, I pick up a tube from the store like I did today.

-This is a super easy dish that only needs bare minimum of equipment.
+This is a super easy and only needs the bare minimum of equipment.
 Minus what you might need for waffles or biscuits or toast, that is.
-That makes this perfect for a quick, easy dinner but also an easy toss together if you’re at a cabin or on a trip.
+That makes this perfect for a quick, easy dinner but is also an easy toss together if you’re at a cabin.
+Just sayin’.

 If I’m using real chipped beef in a jar (as opposed to the Buddig stuff which you can use in a pinch) I rinse the beef off, slice, and set it aside.
-The artichokes need to be cut into quarters if whole, and whether whole or quartered I give them a good rinse and drain them well in a strainer.
+The artichoke hearts need to be cut into quarters if whole, and whether whole or quartered, give them a good rinse and drain very well in a strainer.
+The moisture inside the artichokes can water down your lovely sauce.

-After that, the recipe comes together in literally minutes.
+After that minimal prep work, the recipe comes together in literally minutes.
 Melt the butter, add the flour, and stir in, cooking until it appears slightly dry.
-Add in the milk bit by bit, stirring, then the rest of the ingredients as listed.
-The beef and artichokes only need to be heated through.
+Add in the milk bit by bit, stirring, then then the rest of the ingredients, as listed.
+The beef and artichokes only need to be heated through and warmed up.

 Creamed Chipped Beef & Artichokes